project-imas/system-monitor/README.md

                  list:(NSArray *)list
 ```

-where `name` is the name you give the filter, `info` is the type of information you wish to search ("ProcessInfo" or "ConnectionInfo"), `type` is the type of filter ("blacklist" or "whitelist"), `field` is the field to search (see "Fetching Process Info" and "Fetching Connection Info" sections for details), and `list` is an NSArray of the terms you want to search for.
+where `name` is the name you give the filter, `info` is the type of information you wish to search, `type` is the type of filter, `field` is the field to search, and `list` is an NSArray of the terms you want to search for.
+(See [Constants](#constants) section for a list of constants to use.)

 #### Using a filter